 He was committed to his family and community.
 Chuck served as Chairman of the Council on Aging and was an active member of The First Baptist Church of New London serving as a Deacon with his wife, Alison, and as a Trustee.

 Chuck will be dearly missed by his four children and seven grandchildren: Christine Douglas and husband Neal Douglas, and daughter Michelle; Cynthia Curtis and husband Thomas Redinger, and son Tucker; Chip Curtis and wife Corinne Curtis and son Chase, daughter Molly, son Will; Scott Curtis and wife Valerie Curtis, and sons Hunter & Jack.
 He will also be greatly missed by his 9 grand-dogs.

-A memorial service is being planned at The First Baptist Church in New London, NH on July 30, 2022.
+A memorial service will be held on Saturday, July 30, 2022 at 11:00 A.M. at The First Baptist Church, 461 Main Street, New London, NH.
 Donations in Chuck’s memory can be made to Dartmouth Athletic Sponsors (DartmouthSports.com/Sponsors).

 Saturday, July 30, 2022 The First Baptist Church 461 Main Street New London, NH 03257